 "When I was a kid, a ticket to the movies only cost..." so begins the familiar tale.
 The reason movie prices are used to benchmark how much times have changed is because a trip to the movies continues to be a treat, a rare constant in the fast-changing world of entertainment.
-Despite the rise of video games and YouTube, the dark, air-conditioned cave of the movie theater has never gone out of style.
-This summer, with a little bit of planning, your family can share the big screen tradition for some very retro prices.
+Despite the rise of video games and YouTube, sitting in the dark, air-conditioned cave of a movie theater has never gone out of style.
+This summer, with a little bit of planning, your family can take part in the big screen tradition — at some very retro prices.

 Regal Summer Movie Express, $1 morning matinees

 Cinemark Summer Movie Clubhouse, Bellevue: $1 morning matinees

 The Cinemark Summer Movie Clubhouse consists of a different G or PG-rated movie each week for 10 weeks.
 Tickets cost $1 each at the door, or you can buy the whole bundle in advance for $5.
-The participating theater is Bellevue's Lincoln Square (Wednesdays, 10 a.m.).
+The local participating theater is Cinemark Lincoln Square and showings are Wednesdays at 10 a.m.

 A hundred-year-old independent movie theater, the Blue Mouse has relatively low prices every day of the week, with adult tickets regularly priced at $6.
-But the deal gets even sweeter on Mondays and Tuesdays, when all tickets are only $4; and Saturday and Sunday matinee tickets are also $4.
+But the deal gets even sweeter on Monday and Tuesday evenings, when all tickets are only $4; and Saturday and Sunday matinee tickets are also $4.
 Blue Mouse plays a mix of family, art-house, independent and mainstream movies so be sure to check out the listings online before you go.

 Details: 2611 N. Proctor St., Tacoma.
 253-752-9500